Sheets Import — Bulk creative generation from Google Sheets

 Creative Master — the column referencing which Master creative each row is based on

-Creative Size — if left unmapped, the size of the referenced Master is used
+Creative Size — if unmapped, the size of the referenced Master is used

-Platform / DSP — the target platform for each creative
+Platform / DSP — the target platform for each creative; if unmapped, the Master's DSP setting is used

 Asset slots — the interface shows the combined list of asset slot names across all Creative Masters in your campaign.
-Map each slot to the sheet column that contains the relevant asset URL or value:
+Map each slot to the sheet column containing the relevant asset URL:

 Click Actions — map globally (applies to all assets in the creative) or per individual asset slot: